 Erika Heß Wedding Ice Stadium Wedding

-Named after the former mayoress of Wedding, this rink offers a large open-air skating area and ice hockey rink that’s open to the public.
+Named after the former mayor of Wedding, this rink offers a large open-air skating area and ice hockey rink that’s open to the public.
 With the help of Christmas music and twinkling lights, the stadium is transformed into a winter wonderland.
-You’ll have to wait a little longer to enjoy this one though, as its opening has been pushed back to December due to increased energy costs.

 - Erika-Heß-Eisstadion Wedding, Müllerstr.
 185, Wedding, details.